 The only difference between tofu and meat protein is that you need to consume more tofu to meet the recommended dietary protein levels.
 If you consume 150 grams of lean meat, you need 290 grams of tofu to obtain the same amount of protein.
 Moreover, tofu provides an equal quantity of protein, carbohydrates, fat, and fiber, which is not the case with meat.
-Hence, tofu can be considered healthier than meat (though this is often debated).
+Hence, tofu could be considered healthier than meat (though this is often debated).

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.